arielsalminen/vue-design-system/docs/faq.md

 #### What is the Vue Design System?

-It’s a tool for building Design Systems with Vue.js.
-It provides you and your team a set of organized tools, patterns & practices which work as the foundation for your application development.
+[Vue Design System](https://vueds.com) is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
+It provides you and your team a set of organized tools, patterns & practices that work as the foundation for your application development.

 #### What browsers are supported?